How National Grid’s SAP Implementation Damaged Their Company

 Executive Summary

-• In the complaint brought by National Grid against Wipro, there were important details included regarding the SAP implementation’s negative impact on their business.
+• In the complaint brought by National Grid against Wipro, there were essential details included regarding the SAP implementation’s negative impact on their business.

 Our References for This Article